 - inviting all employees on parental leave to attend any social events, planning days, training or team building days which occur during their leave

-- arranging a meeting with the employee when they are nearing the end of their leave to discuss the return-to-work expectations of the employee and the employer, such as hours of work, flexible working arrangements, or any adjustments that will need to be made to their role.
+- arranging a meeting with the employee when they are nearing the end of their leave to discuss the return-to-work expectations of the employee and the employer, such as hours of work, flexible working arrangements, or any adjustments that might need to be made to their role.

 It is important to remember that an employee can choose whether they participate in any work-related activities while on a period of leave; it can’t be a requirement for an employee on leave to attend work meetings or functions as a condition of their leave.
 If the employee does attend work during a period of leave, they need to be paid for any work-related activity performed at their usual rate of pay.

-Employees on unpaid parental leave, including those receiving payments under the Australian Government Paid Parental Leave scheme, can access up to 10 keeping in touch days without affecting their ongoing entitlement to unpaid leave or Parental Leave Pay.
+Employees on unpaid parental leave, including those receiving payments under the Australian Government Parental Leave Pay scheme, can access up to 10 keeping in touch days without affecting their ongoing entitlement to unpaid leave or Parental Leave Pay.
 Employees who are taking up to 24 months of unpaid leave can access an additional 10 keeping in touch days in the second 12 months (or part thereof) of their leave.

-Unpaid parental leave can be taken at the same time as other forms of paid leave (such as, employer-funded paid parental leave or paid annual leave).
+Unpaid parental leave can be taken at the same time as other forms of paid leave (such as employer-funded paid parental leave or paid annual leave).